Moose Jaw Legal Professionals

 After graduating Cara articled with Legal Aid Saskatchewan and eventually moved into a staff solicitor position.
 Cara spent her first two years as a lawyer practicing exclusively in criminal law and has experience conducting trials, preliminary inquiries, and bail hearings.

 Since joining Chow McLeod in July of 2019, Cara has broadened the scope of her practice and gained experience in a variety of areas of law including real estate, wills and estates, family law, and civil litigation.

-Monique was born and grew up in Regina, Saskatchewan before moving to Saskatoon.
+Monique is from Regina, Saskatchewan.
 She attended the University of Saskatchewan where she earned a Bachelor of Arts majoring in English, graduating with distinction in 2014.
 She then earned her Juris Doctor in 2016, also from the University of Saskatchewan.
-Upon graduating, she continued to live in Saskatoon and worked in the agricultural research industry for the next three years.
-She joined Chow McLeod as a Student-at-Law in August of 2019 and was called to the bar in May of 2020.
+Upon graduating, she continued to live in Saskatoon and worked in the agricultural research industry for several years.
+She joined Chow McLeod as a student-at-law in August of 2019 and was called to the bar in May of 2020.
 She maintains a general practice.

 Monique received the Hannon Scholarship for Academics in 2012.
 She completed The Working Mind Manager program from the Mental Health Commission of Canada in 2018.

 Monique has volunteered with Community Legal Assistance Services for Saskatoon Inner City (CLASSIC), Shakespeare on the Saskatchewan, University of Saskatchewan (Alumni Association, College of Law, and Department of Plant Sciences) and the Roman Catholic Diocese of Saskatoon (Holy Spirit Parish).